 - Names to Run Away from Really Fast: Camp Wannaweep.

-- Never My Fault: Gill blames Ron for him being a mutant, but he was the one who willingly swam in the polluted water, even though Ron told him it seemed funny, so Gil really has nobody but himself to blame (and, maybe to a certain extent at least, the nearby science camp, since it was the runoff from that particular camp that ended up polluting the water in the lake).
+- Never My Fault: Gill blames Ron for him being a mutant, but he was the one who willingly swam in the polluted water, even though Ron told him it seemed funny, so Gil really has nobody but himself to blame (and, maybe to a certain extent, the nearby science camp, since it was the runoff from that particular camp that ended up polluting the water in the lake).

-- Oblivious to Love: Tara's nicer to Ron than the rest of Kim's fellow cheerleaders (especially Bonnie), but Ron's a little too busy freaking out over being back at Camp Wannaweep (and being hunted down by Gill) to notice.
+- Oblivious to Love: Tara's nicer to Ron than the rest of Kim's fellow cheerleaders (especially Bonnie), but Ron's a little too busy freaking out over being back at Camp Wannaweep (and being hunted down by Gil) to notice.

 - Science Is Bad: Gill thinks so, as the toxic runoff from the science campnote made him into a mutant.

 - Ship Tease: At the end of the episode, Tara kisses Ron on the cheek for saving her and the rest of the cheerleaders.

 - Slasher Movie: Affectionate Parody of the "there's a stalker at a summer camp" kind.

 - Smooch of Victory: Tara gives one to Ron (albeit on the cheek) after everything is wrapped up.